samizard-1/knight_to_victory/docs/MACOS_BUILD.md

 ## Usage

 ### For End Users

 **macOS:**
 1. Download `raylib-game-macos.dmg`
-2. Double-click to mount
+2. Double-click to mount the disk image
-3. Drag `game.app` to Applications folder
+3. Drag `game.app` to your Applications folder
-4. Right-click → Open (first time only, to bypass Gatekeeper)
-5. Thereafter, double-click to launch normally
+4. **First launch**:
+   - Try to open the app by double-clicking
+   - You'll see a warning that Apple cannot verify the app - close this dialog
+   - Go to System Preferences (or System Settings) → Security & Privacy
+   - You'll see a message about the game being blocked with an "Allow" or "Open Anyway" button
+   - Click the button and enter your password when prompted
+   - The app will now launch
+5. After the first launch, you can open the app normally by double-clicking

+**Note on Gatekeeper warning:** The app shows "Apple cannot verify game is free of malware" because it's not signed with a paid Apple Developer certificate.
+This is normal for indie/open-source games.
+The app is safe to run - Gatekeeper is just warning that we haven't paid Apple for code signing verification.

 **Windows:**
 1. Download `raylib-game-windows.zip`
-2. Extract
+2. Extract the ZIP file
 3. Run `game.exe`

 ### For Developers (Local Testing)